obsidian-community/obsidian-discord-bookclub/README.md

-#Bookclub, the repository of the Obsidian Member's Group bookclub
+#Bookclub, the GitHub repository of the Obsidian Member's Group bookclub

 TBD